yshshrm/Data-Structures-And-Algorithms-Hacktoberfest18/README.md

 - Don't be afraid to make a PR!

 ### How to make PR
-1. Fork Repo onto your own account.
+1. Fork Repo/Repository onto your own account.
-2. Make your changes on your forked repo.
+2. Make your changes on your forked repo/repository.
 3. Make Pull Request to master and enjoy.

 Hack on!